GPlates/gplates-web-service/README.md

 You are welcome to use our servers.
 But for better performance and data security, you might want to setup the service on your own server/personal computer.

-Start your own GWS server is as simple as the one-line command below.
-You need [Docker](https://www.docker.com/get-started/) to run the commmand.
+Start your own GWS server is as simple as the one-line command below, which needs [Docker](https://www.docker.com/get-started/) to run.

 ```
 docker run -d --rm -p 18000:80 gplates/gws